Bhadraraj/mg-foods/README.md

 1. Use the centralized API service layer
 2. Implement proper error handling
 3. Transform data at the service layer, not in components
+4. Use custom hooks for API operations
+5. Handle loading states consistently
+6. Provide user feedback for all operations

 ### Styling
 1. Use Tailwind CSS for styling